PedroPPereira/PedroPPereira/README.md

 **`Master's in Electrical and Computer Engineering from FCT-NOVA`**

-Autonomous Driving Software Engineer at Critical TechWorks with a Master’s in Electrical and Computer Engineering from FCT-NOVA, of which I received the Talkdesk Merit Award 2021.
 With past experiences at Siemens, Everis, KPMG, and Volkswagen to develop more programming knowledge and techniques in different areas as well as a KPMG Ambassador and IEEE Member to increase my soft skills, and finally as a Teaching Assistant at FCT-NOVA to inspire the new generation of Engineers.

 More info at:
    <p align="left">